aspect-build/aspect-cli/CONTRIBUTING.md

     > USE_BAZEL_VERSION=aspect/x.x.x
     > ```

+2. Watch the automation run on GitHub actions

-2. For go module support, we also require a `v1.x.x` tag that corresponds to the `x.x.x` release tag.
+3. For go module support, we also require a `v1.x.x` tag that corresponds to the `x.x.x` release tag.
 We version the go module as `v1.x.x` since consuming `v2+` go modules downstream adds undesirable complication.
-For now with CLI major releases as `5.x.x` the corresponding go module version should be `v1.x.x` with the minor & patch versions matching.
+For now with CLI major releases as `5.x.x` the corresponding go module version should be `v1.5xx.x` with the patch version matching and the minor zero-padded to two digits.
+   (e.g. `5.4.3` -> `v1.504.3`, `5.56.78` -> `v1.556.78`)

    When the CLI major version is bumped to 6, this mapping will need to be updated.

     ```
-    git tag v1.x.x
+    git tag v1.5xx.x
-    git push origin v1.x.x
+    git push origin $!
     ```

-3. Watch the automation run on GitHub actions